 Fishing doesn’t just affect fish!

-Not too fussed about tuna or carp?
+Not too concerned about tuna or carp?
 Well, according to Cowspiracy, scientists estimate that as many as 650,000 whales, dolphins, and seals are killed every year by fishing vessels, 40-50 million sharks are killed in fishing lines and nets, and for every one pound of fish caught, up to five pounds of unintended marine species are caught and discarded as by-kill.
 In fact, abandoned fishing gear, such as nets and cages, is doing far more damage to the ocean than single-use plastic, like straws and bottles.

 Fish suffer on factory farms too!